-This clean eating chai latte is the perfect blend of spice!
+This chai latte tea recipe is the perfect blend of tea and spice!

-I mentioned on Facebook that I was working on a recipe for a clean eating chia latte.
-The response I got surprised me.
-I had no idea this drink was so popular!
+I mentioned on Facebook that I was working on a recipe for a chia latte.
+The response I got was tremendous!
+You guys really love this stuff!

 What I love about this recipe (and about all clean eating), is that I know exactly what ingredients are in my cup.
 And I know that each and every one of them has a wonderful nutritious benefit.
 Something about that knowledge makes this cup of tea taste even better.
 Plus, I never have to spend a small fortune at Starbucks again!
 (Scroll to the bottom to find the nutrition value of a Starbucks Chai Latte!)

-And did I mention that Rooibos (pronounced “Roy-Boss”) tea is naturally caffeine free?
+Rooibos (pronounced “Roy-Boss”) tea is naturally caffeine free.
 In fact, here’s a little info on this fabulous little plant:

 Rooibos Leaf (Redbush)